 I have asthma.
 Can it make it harder for me to get pregnant?

 It is not known if having asthma can make it harder to get pregnant.
-Some studies have suggested that it may take longer for people with asthma to get pregnant, especially when asthma is not well controlled.
-Other studies have not shown that it is harder for people with asthma to get pregnant.
+Some studies have suggested that it may take longer for women with asthma to get pregnant, especially when asthma is not well controlled.
+Other studies have not shown that it is harder for women with asthma to get pregnant.

 Will pregnancy affect my asthma?

-It is hard to predict how a person’s asthma will act during pregnancy.
-About one-third of people with asthma who are pregnant will have improvement of their symptoms, about one-third will stay the same, and about one-third will get worse.
+It is hard to predict how a woman’s asthma will act during pregnancy.
+About one-third of women with asthma who are pregnant will have improvement of their symptoms, about one-third will stay the same, and about one-third will get worse.
 It appears that the more severe the asthma is at the time of conception the more likely it is that the symptoms will get worse during pregnancy.
-It is important that a person’s asthma is well controlled before getting pregnant.
+It is important that a woman’s asthma is well controlled before getting pregnant.

 Does having asthma increase the chance of miscarriage?